-The Thinking Schools Academy Trust (TSAT), ranked the best multi-academy trust (MAT) in the country for the performance of its secondary schools by the DfE, operates in two hubs; Medway and Portsmouth.
+The Thinking Schools Academy Trust is ranked in the top ten multi-academy trusts (MATs) in the country for the GCSE performance of its secondary schools – and the best in Medway and the South East.
 The core purpose and ambition of TSAT is to transform the life chances of young people through the application of a cognitive approach to education – please click here for further details on the philosophy of the organisation.

 TSAT is made up of a family of schools including Primary Schools, Grammar Schools, High Schools and Comprehensive Schools.
 The schools work together to transform the life chances of all our children and young people.
 We share a common mission to nurture successful children who are confident and can think and act independently.
 Our cognitive approach to education defines us but does not create a ‘one size fits all’.